What is suEXEC?

-We recommend against using suEXEC if you are not familiar with it or if you are running third-party scripts where you have not examined
+We recommend against using suEXEC if you are not familiar with it or if you are running third-party scripts where you have not examined the scripts' source code.

 Enabling suEXEC on domains that have CGI scripts already in use can cause problems if those scripts have data files that they created.

-Enabling suEXEC For A Domain Name
+Enabling suEXEC for a Domain Name

-- Log into the Account Control Center
+- Log into the Account Control Center (ACC)

 - Click on the domain name for which you want to enable suEXEC